andrewacashner/hearingfaithms/chapters/chapter-2.md

-When Kircher compares music to preaching, he says that an effective preacher is familiar with his audience and therefore "knows which strings to pluck"---a phrase that recalls Antonio de Azevedo's image of the religious teacher with harp in hand.
-[@Kircher:Musurgia, 551: "Nouerat enim prædicator fuorum auditorum inclinationem; nouerat chordam, quam tangere debebat."]
+When Kircher compares music to preaching, he says that an effective preacher is familiar with his audience and therefore "knows which strings to pluck"---a phrase that recalls Antonio de Azevedo's image of the religious teacher with harp in hand [@Kircher:Musurgia, 551: "Nouerat enim prædicator fuorum auditorum inclinationem; nouerat chordam, quam tangere debebat."].
 But Kircher never fully resolves the tension between the universal power of music and the variables of individual subjectivity and cultural conditioning.
 Music could, as Kircher describes, move someone to experience the truth of